nitin42/terminal-in-react/README.md

 * Embed it as a toy on your website
 * For showcasing
-* Explain any of your project using this terminal component
+* Explain any of your projects using this terminal component
 * or just play with it

 ## You want a X feature